sensu/sensu-docs/content/sensu-go/6.2/web-ui/search.md

 For example, this search will retrieve all events for entities with the `linux` subscription:

 {{< code text >}}
-linux in event.entity.subscriptions
+"linux" in event.entity.subscriptions
 {{< /code >}}

 This search will retrieve all events that whose status is *not* equal to `passing`:

 {{< code text >}}
-event.check.state != passing
+event.check.state != "passing"
 {{< /code >}}

 To display only events for checks with the subscription `webserver`, enter this search statement on the **Events page**:

 {{< code text >}}
-webserver in event.check.subscriptions
+"webserver" in event.check.subscriptions
 {{< /code >}}

 To display only checks that use the `slack` handler, enter this search statement on the **Checks page**:

 {{< code text >}}
-slack in check.handlers
+"slack" in check.handlers
 {{< /code >}}

 ## Search for numbers or special characters